8 Types of Jam to Spread on Your Favorite Treats

 There is an endless variation of marmalade types of jam to pick from.
 It is a fruit preserve that can be made from any fruit and its juice.
 These sweet condiments are widely used with varying sweetness levels based on your preference.
 However, these are fruit-based and considered relatively tastier than other types of jams.

-Of all the other jam variations, these are known to be the ones that last longest after being opened for up to 2 years under the right circumstances.
-Be aware that consuming any food item after 6 months of being open is never recommended.
+Of all the other jam variations, these are known to be the ones that last longest after being opened for up to 3 months under the right circumstances, and one year if unopened and stored properly.

 Marmalades pair perfectly with baked items such as bagels, croissants, scones, bread, and biscuits.
 It can be used as a dip or a spread, depending on how you like it.
 Sometimes, it can also be used as a glaze over savory items like meats and vegetables.

 Marmalades are different from other jams and jellies because these are meant to carry slices of circus distributed throughout evenly.
 Making this also requires you to use the juice from the fruit as the liquor base.

 Even though you need diluted sugar water to simmer it down, the juice of these jam varieties plays an important role in amplifying the fruity and juicy taste.